-- Sustainable Development Goal 3 sets two targets in support of the overall health of women, families and society:
+- SDG 3 sets two targets in support of the overall health of women, families and society:

 - By 2030, reduce the global maternal mortality ratio to less than 70 per 100,000 live births

-- By 2030, ensure universal access to sexual and reproductive health-care services, including for family planning, information and education, and the integration of reproductive health into national strategies and programs
+- By 2030, ensure universal access to sexual and reproductive health care services, including those for family planning, information and education, and the integration of reproductive health into national strategies and programs